Janet2-8/Day-4-software/README.md

     Agile, with its iterative and flexible approach, focuses on adaptability and customer feedback, while Waterfall, a structured and sequential method, excels in projects with clear, well-defined requirements.

-    advantages of agile.
+    Advantages of agile.
     Adaptability and Flexibility: Agile allows for changes and adjustments throughout the project lifecycle, responding to evolving needs and customer feedback.
     Faster Feedback Cycles: Iterative development and frequent testing lead to quicker identification and resolution of issues.

-    disadvantages of agile
+    Disadvantages of agile
     Requires Experienced Teams: Agile methodologies, especially Scrum, can be challenging to implement effectively without a skilled and experienced team.
     Potential for Scope Creep: The flexibility of Agile can lead to changes and additions to the project scope, potentially causing delays and cost overruns if not managed effectively.

-    advantages of waterfall
+    Advantages of waterfall
     Clear Structure and Documentation: Waterfall's sequential nature provides a clear and structured approach to project development, with well-defined phases and deliverables.
     Easy to Manage: The structured nature of Waterfall makes it easier to manage and track progress, especially for projects with well-defined requirements.

-    disadvantages of waterfall
+    Disadvantages of waterfall
     Lack of Flexibility: Waterfall's sequential nature makes it difficult to accommodate changes or adjustments once the project is underway.
     Delayed Testing: Testing is typically performed at the end of the project in Waterfall, which can lead to problems being discovered late and requiring costly rework.

 In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
     Agile is generally preferred for projects with evolving requirements, frequent client feedback, and a need for flexibility, while Waterfall is better suited for projects